...

 If I could better control the person in the mirror, I would probably be a few pounds lighter and have a few more dollars in my pocket.
 The problem I have with self-control is probably the same problem that you have with self-control.
 It is easy to talk about controlling your behavior, but it is tough to follow through and do it.
 We see people every day with the law office of Bryan Fagan come into our office who ask great questions and have deserving cases.
 These are the people that we take pride in representing.
 We hope that we can provide you with information in this blog post and others where you will feel confident to hire our office for your legal needs.

 The best piece of advice that I can give when it comes to spending and budgeting is that having a budget helps a great deal.
 A budget does not restrict your spending.
-The budget permits you to spend because when you have a budget you know where your money is going before it is spent.
-When you lack budget money goes out the door before you can even figure out where it’s headed.
-If your money does these enough times to you then you are in a position where you are likely to waste money that could be better spent on things that are more important to you.
+Having a budget allows you to spend wisely because you know where your money is allocated before it’s spent.
+Without a budget, money flows out before you can track its destination.
+If this happens frequently, you’re likely to waste money that could be better spent on things more important to you.

 Ebook